Kaiāwhina - Kōhatu (ROCC Programme)

 • Download and fill in the application form

-• Provide a cover letter and tell us about yourself and why this position is perfect for you
+• Please visit this link and provide a cover letter and tell us about yourself and why this position is perfect for you.

 • Supply a current CV and evidence of relevant qualifications

 Applications will be progressed as received.
-Applications close 5pm Friday 4th July 2025.
+Close Date: 5pm Friday September 5th 2025.

 For more information on the role, please view Position Description or if you have any questions, please email enquiries@poutiniwaiora.co.nz